nilportugues/php-validator/README.md

 <a name="block3.6"></a>
 ## 3.6 File Upload [↑](#index_block)
-FileUpload validation is one of the most boring parts of web development.
+FileUpload validation is one of the most boring parts of web development, but this validator makes things a breeze.

 ### One file validation
 Using FileUpload validator alone, you can validate single file uploads.